syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ## Deleting Tasks

-A task delete option in the Gantt Chart component can be enabled by enabling the `EdiSettings.AllowDeleting` property.
+A task delete option in the Gantt Chart component can be enabled by enabling the `GanttEditSettings.AllowDeleting` property.
 Tasks can be deleted by clicking the delete toolbar item or using the `DeleteRecord` method.
 You can call this method dynamically on any custom actions like button click.
 The following code example shows how to enable the delete option in the Gantt Chart component.

 ```csharp
 @using Syncfusion.Blazor.Gantt